riplaboratory/Kanaloa/SoftwareInstallation/AnacondaPython2.7-3.6/readme.md

 conda list
 ```

-In this environment, you should should see that these packages are are py27 (Python 2.7) versions, as opposed to the py36 (Python 3.6) versions in the `base` environment.
+In this environment, you should should see that these packages are are py36 (Python 3.6) versions, as opposed to the py27 (Python 2.7) versions in the `base` environment.

 You can start writing Python code in this new environment directly in the terminal.
 You can also run an IDE inside this new environment.
-To launch the Spyder IDE, type:
+To launch the Spyder IDE, ensure you're inside of your `py36` environment, and type:

 ```
 spyder
 ```

 And Spyder should launch inside this new environment.
+Double check by looking at the version of Python listed in the interpreter (console) window.

 In order to quit out of the environment, type: